 DAC2 is implemented in Ireland pursuant to the Mandatory Automatic Exchange of Information in the Field of Taxation Regulations of 2015, S.I.
-No. 609 of 2015 made under Section 8910 of the Taxes Act.
+No. 609 of 2015 made under Section 891G of the Taxes Act.

-Pursuant to these regulations, INSPIRE will be required to obtain and report to the Revenue Commissioners annually certain financial account and other information for all new and existing accountholders in respect of Notes issued by INSPIRE (and. in certain circumstances, their controlling persons).
-The first returns must be submitted on or before 30 June 2017 with respect to the year ended 31 December 2016.
+Pursuant to these regulations, INSPIRE will be required to obtain and report to the Revenue Commissioners annually certain financial account and other information for all new and existing accountholders (other than Irish and US accountholders) in respect of Notes issued by INSPIRE (and. in certain circumstances, their controlling persons).
+The first returns were required to be submitted on or before 4 September 2017 with respect to the year ended 31 December 2016 and by 30 June annually thereafter.
 The information will include amongst other things, details of the name, address, taxpayer identification number ("TIN"), place of residence and. in the case of accountholders who are individuals, the date and place of birth, together with details relating to payments made to accountholders and their holdings.
-This information may be shared with tax authorities in other EU Member States (and in certain third countries subject to the terms of Information Exchange Agreements entered into with those countries) and jurisdictions which implement the CRS.
+This information may be shared with tax authorities in other EU Member States (and in certain third countries subject to the terms of Information Exchange Agreements entered into with those countries) and jurisdictions which implement the CRS.]